 It took him most of the day.

-When he came in at the end of it, his recliner looked really, really good and it took great motivation to entice him to leave it.
+When he came in, his recliner looked really, really good and it took great motivation to entice him to leave it.

-Silly little things like removing one's work boots weren't nearly big enough.
+Silly little things like removing one's work boots or tossing things in the garbage weren't nearly big enough.
 Thus it was necessary to find other ways to accomplish these things.

 That's where we came in.